decko-commons/decko/card/mod/notify/README.md

 |:----:|:----:|:-------:|
 |\*_optionname_| Basic | (blank)

-Each follow preference can have one or more of the following values
+Each follow preference can point to one or more of the following follow options.

 - _always:_ notify user after every create, update, and delete
 - _never:_ do not notify user